bbc/wraith/README.md

 **Please raise any issues with this project as a GitHub issue.**

-## Running Tests

-    rspec

-## Changelog - updated 20/12/13
+## Changelog - updated 24/01/14
-New features include the ability to grab a bunch of pages using the grabber task and view them.
-Updated pageload wait timing to ensure a full page load, updates to README and a bug fix for capped labels.

-    Merge pull request #67 from plukevdh/master
-    Merge pull request #70 from BBC-News/capsfix
-    Merge pull request #66 from BBC-News/pageload-wait
-    Merge pull request #65 from BBC-News/grabber
+New features include some refactoring and the start of additional cli work.
+We have removed the webdriver features for the time being, this will return in a more capable and fully feature state.

 ## License